kyma-project/kyma/tests/end-to-end/backup-restore-test/README.md

 After the pipeline executes the backup and restore processes on the cluster, the `TestResources` function validates if the restore worked as expected.

-The test creates a new Namespace per test called `{TestName}-{UUID}`.
+The test creates a new Namespace called `{TestName}-{UUID}`.
 This Namespace should contain all resources created during the test.
-If required resources can be created in other namespaces as well.
+If required, the resources can be created in other Namespaces as well.

 ### Run end-to-end tests locally